-The Task Type: Approval form appears in the dialog box.
+The Task Type: Approval form appears.

 5 Fill out the Approval form.

 - a Enter Task name and Sequence number.

 - b Optionally enter a description.

 - c Click Get units to refresh the list of deployment units, or ZMF change packages, stored in the vault and then select a deployment unit.